marv0/marv0.github.io/pages/about.md

 ---
 ### Hello, world!👋

-#### Welcome to my blog!I’m Marvin Ogot, an entrepreneur and Software engineer based in Kenya.
+#### Welcome to my blog!
+I’m Marvin Ogot and I'm an entrepreneur and software engineer based in Kenya.

 I develop apps and websites that prioritize the needs and engagement of end-users.